Evonofy/NeoExpensive/README.md

 </p>

 # What Are We?
-Neo Expensive is about the building of a brazilian e-commerce project for school.
+Neo Expensive is about the building of a brazilian e-commerce project for school. <br>
 We as team aim to make a product that looks good and feel good to use, having what and everything a e-commerce needs to be sucesfull!
 That includes a register and login system, aswell as a functioning grocery cart, support and institutional page with much more to yet show...

 # File Structure